 Here’s an example of the historical chart for the Rank for one of the yoga mat listings:

-As you can see, while the current rank looks pretty decent, this listing has not done so well in late 2018, where it presumably when out of stock, causing a huge jump in its Rank.
+As you can see, while the current rank looks pretty decent, this listing has not done so well in late 2018, where it presumably went out of stock, causing a huge jump in its Rank.

 In case you didn’t know, the lower the rank, the better.
 A Best Seller’s Rank of #1 means that the listing is the #1 best seller in that subcategory.

-- Net (after FBA fees are deducted)
+- Net (Profits after FBA fees are deducted)

 - FBA fee